Staff recruitment November 2020. Operational from December 2020. Open to the public early May 2021.

 Whether you’re able to visit our new centre or not, you’ll receive helpful service from West Aussies who are here, on the ground, working to help you.

-Nila Janyba, our exciting new customer experience centre, is opening in May.
+Nila Janyba, our exciting new customer experience centre, has opened it’s doors and we’re welcoming customers.

-Located in Broome’s Paspaley Plaza, Nila Janyba will offer face-to-face customer services and interactive digital experiences for young and old.
+Located in Broome’s Paspaley Plaza, our team at Nila Janyba offer face-to-face customer services and interactive digital experiences for young and old.

 We are pleased to announce that our beautiful new customer experience centre has officially been named Nila Janyba, meaning ‘knowledge sharing’ in the local Yawuru language.